DougFanta/Zelda-songs/README.md

 To execute just go to project's folder and type

 ```
-python ocarina.py
+python3 ocarina.py

 ```

 Enjoy!

-If you like this project, please give a star.
+If you like this project, please give me a star.